juliogomez/devops/README.md

 ### Pipeline implementation

 For our demonstration we will focus on just one microservice, *myhero_ui*.
-As long as it serves HTTP it will be very easy to check the effects of our pipeline, just by clicking refresh in the browser.
+As long as it serves HTTP it will be very easy to check the effects of our pipeline, just by clicking refresh in your browser.

 In the *myhero_ui* directory (_.github/workflows/gke-update.template_) you will find a template for your pipeline definition.
 Let's make a copy and change the extension to be a proper manifest.